s-weil/timescale-rs/README.md

 # Test timescale-db

 Test project to compare [timescaledb](todo-link) versus tables optimized with respect to a time-series structure.
-The comparison is run over an `axum` web server to simulate real life problem.
+The comparison is run over an `axum` web server to simulate a real life problem.

 ### SetUp